HybridOS2/HBDDRMDrivers/README.md

 # DRM Drivers for HybridOS

-This package contains some DRM graphics drivers for HybridOS.
+This package contains some sub-drivers for HybridOS 2.0/MiniGUI 5.0.

-The drivers run under the DRM NEWGAL engine of MiniGUI 4.0.7/5.0.0 or later.
+The sub-drivers run under the DRM NEWGAL engine of MiniGUI 5.0.0 or later.

 ## Usage